dineshvelhal/cucumber-testng-gradle/README.md

      // See the TestRunner.java for the DataProvider annotation jvmArgs(["-Ddataproviderthreadcount=$THREAD_COUNT"])

-     // Specific whether test classes should be detected scanForTestClasses = false
+     // Specifies whether test classes should be detected scanForTestClasses = false

      // display the stdout and stderr on the console